 7. Explore the World’s Only Phallus Museum—If You Dare

 The Icelandic Phallological Museum is one of those places you just have to visit when you’re in Reykjavík.
-It’s weird but oddly fascinating as visitors can view the preserved penises of 200 animals, including arctic fox and polar bear specimens.
-Its most recent acquisition is a cast of Jimi Hendrix’s phallus gifted by the Cynthia “Plaster Caster” estate in 2022.
+It’s weird but oddly fascinating as visitors can view the preserved male organs of 200 animals, including arctic fox and polar bear specimens.
+Its most recent acquisition is a cast of Jimi Hendrix’s organ gifted by the Cynthia “Plaster Caster” estate in 2022.

 The museum has members on display in glass cases, and the highlight is a huge whale specimen on display.
 Some people find the museum humorous, while others are a bit grossed out.
-There’s a café in the museum, and if you’re looking for unique souvenirs, this is the place.
+If you’re looking for unique souvenirs, this is the place.

 Address: Kalkofnsvegur 2